 The Bank provides a full range of banking services to individuals, agricultural businesses, commercial businesses, and light industries located in its service area.
 It maintains a diversified loan portfolio, including loans to individuals for home mortgages, automobiles, personal expenditures, and loans to business enterprises for current operations and expansion.
-The Bank offers a variety of deposit accounts, including checking, savings, money market, and individual retirement accounts and certificates of deposit.
+The Bank offers a variety of deposit accounts, including checking, savings, money market, individual retirement accounts, and certificates of deposit.

 The principal markets for the Bank's financial services are the Michigan communities in which the Bank is located and the area immediately surrounding these communities.
-The Bank serves these markets through eight branches located in Cheboygan, Presque Isle, and Emmet counties and a loan production office in Presque Isle County in northern lower Michigan.
-On January 1, 2021, the Bank closed the loan production office in Presque Isle County.
+The Bank serves these markets through eight branches located in Cheboygan, Presque Isle, and Emmet counties.
+On January 1, 2021, the Bank closed its loan production office in Presque Isle County.